rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 Following is an example of how to implement RLS:

-Step 1: Run the following code to create a database “RowFilter” and two users to test with:
+Step 1: Run the following code to create a database `RowFilter` and two users to test with:

     CREATE DATABASE RowFilter;